youheinakagawa/panasonic-tv-app/memory-bank/systemPatterns.md

 - [x] Renderer Process: Handles the user interface.
   - [x] TV List: Displays a list of discovered TVs.
   - [x] Remote Control: Provides a user interface for controlling TVs.
+- [x] Build System: Handles packaging and distribution of the application.
+  - [x] electron-builder: Packages the application as a standalone executable.
+  - [x] PowerShell Scripts: Creates distribution packages.
+  - [x] Batch Files: Runs the application with proper dependency management.